goto-eof/oh_telemetry_collector_load_test/README.md

-### OH Telemetry Collector load test
+### OH Telemetry Collector loan test

-OH telemetry collector load test was developed for testing the applications workload.
+OH telemetry collector loan test was developed for testing the applications workload.
 So that we can make a comparison between the POC in Java, Rust and TypeScript.

 The applications are the following: